goldchains/COMS2001-Assignment/README.md

 number.
 This repository is private to you -- only you and the course staff can read from this repository: you should keep the contents of this repository private and secure.
 You will be using this repository to submit your assignments.
-We will create this for you once you have submitted your details to us through [this form](http://goo.gl/GB61cF).
+We will create this for you once you have submitted your details to us through ~~this form~~ (Deadline passed).

 Each assignment will reside in a separate top-level directory.
 Each assignment has a `README.md` containing instructions as well as the